Grazvy/PSEMolDyn_GroupB/README.md

 # Molecular Dynamics Simulator

 As part of our practical course at TUM, we built this project that simulates the physical interactions between simple particles.
+It's fully documented and has extensive testing implemented.

 It takes an xml input of the initial state, which can be any layout of particles with specific weights and velocities, in 2D or 3D space.
 The input supports cuboids,